Equal Opportunity and Diversity

 On the contrary, it refers to steps that can be taken without significant difficulty or expense to allow otherwise qualified students to fulfill course requirements by limiting as much as possible the effects of their disabilities on their performance.
 If reasonable accommodations are not obvious, effort must be made to look for possible effective accommodations.

-The Office of Student Disability Services (319/335-1462) is responsible for assessing a student's eligibility for reasonable accommodation and recommending specific accommodation techniques based on information provided by the student's health care provider.
-The following are examples of accommodations that may be necessary to ensure equal access to education:
+Student Disability Services is responsible for assessing a student's eligibility for reasonable accommodation and recommending specific accommodations based on information provided by the student's health care provider.

-The ADAAA defines an individual with a disability as a person who:
+The ADA defines an individual with a disability as a person who:

-If a student identifies him/herself as having a disability and requests accommodation, generally it is the instructor's responsibility to ensure that the learning environment is accessible.
-Due to the very personal and private nature of some disabilities, it is important that instructors create an atmosphere in which students feel comfortable about coming forward to discuss any accommodation requests they may have.
+If a student identifies as having a disability and requests accommodation by providing a Letter of Accommodation (LOA) from SDS, it is the instructor's responsibility to ensure that the learning environment is accessible.
+Due to the personal and private nature of some disabilities, it is important that instructors create an atmosphere in which students feel comfortable about coming forward to discuss any accommodation requests they may have.
 It is also imperative that instructors safeguard the confidentiality of students who disclose having a disability and/or request reasonable accommodation for a disability.

-Instructors can demonstrate their openness and willingness to help students by including on their syllabi a statement encouraging students to make an appointment with the instructor if they need course adaptations or accommodations, if they have any emergency medical information of which the instructor should be aware, or if they need alternate arrangements in the event the building must be evacuated.
-It is also suggested that instructors bring the statement to the attention of the students at the first class meeting and inform them that the Office of Student Disability Services is available to assist them.
+Instructors can demonstrate their openness and willingness to help students by including on their syllabi a statement encouraging students to make an appointment with the instructor if they need accommodations, if they have any emergency medical information of which the instructor should be aware, or if they need alternate arrangements in the event the building must be evacuated.

 It is strongly recommended that the instructor make arrangements to meet privately with students who choose to identify themselves as having a disability.
-When a student discloses a disability, an instructor should refer the student to Student Disability Services to register and request an accommodation.
-If Student Disability Services determines that the student is eligible for a reasonable accommodation, the instructor will receive a Student Academic Accommodation Request (SAAR) form explaining the accommodations that are recommended by Student Disability Services, based on the information provided by the student's health care provider.
-If the instructor has any concerns or questions about the recommended accommodations, the instructor should contact Student Disability Services to discuss those concerns and should not approach the student directly.
-An instructor should also look to his or her academic department for assistance in providing accommodations.
+When a student discloses a disability and has not registered with SDS, an instructor should refer the student to SDS to register and request an accommodation.
+If SDS determines that the student is eligible for a reasonable accommodation, the instructor will receive an LOA from the student noting the student's approved accommodations.
+If the instructor has any concerns or questions about the recommended accommodations, the instructor should contact SDS to discuss those concerns and should not approach the student directly.
+An instructor should also look to their academic department for assistance in providing accommodations.

-Although it is an instructor's responsibility to create an accessible learning environment, the student has the following responsibilities:
+Although it is the instructor's responsibility to create an accessible learning environment, the student has the following responsibilities:

 More information about providing reasonable accommodations to students with disabilities is available from Student Disability Services.